uncms-dev/uncms/docs/walkthrough.md

 Let's talk about PageBase!
 It's a helper (abstract) model to make it easier for you to have article-like fields on your model.
 It has nearly all the fields that the Page model itself does, but does not consider itself part of any hierarchy.
-In fact, the CMS Page itself inherits from PageBase.
+In fact, the UnCMS Page itself inherits from PageBase.
 Here's what you get (see the [helper models](helpers.md) section for more):

 * A title and slug